 When ringing, you should make sure the office has the material you want to access and also to make sure you do not have to give advance notice even if the Archive does have the material.

 If you want to take a laptop with you it is worth mentioning this at the time of booking as some tables might not provide computer accessibility.
+You may be able to use a camera in the Archive, but it is worth double checking that this is permitted before visiting.

 It is also best to check what parking is available if going by car, because they do not all have a car park for use by visitors.